Iulius3456/code-injection-tool/README.md

-This is a hacking tool that help the user to exploit code injection using arp spoofing.
+This is a hacking tool that help the user to exploit code injection using arp spoofing. \n

 Use instruction:
-1.For this tool you must install all libraries from dependencies file
+1.For this tool you must install all libraries from dependencies file\n
-2. run arp_spoofer.py with its command line parameters
+2. run arp_spoofer.py with its command line parameters\n
-3. run code_injector.py with its command line parameters
+3. run code_injector.py with its command line parameters\n
-4. Now you are ready to inject the code
+4. Now you are ready to inject the code\n

-Dependencies:
+Dependencies:\n
 This will work only on linux machine